friends-of-presta/security-advisories/_posts/2023-05-22-scexportcustomers.md

 ## Description

-In scexportcustomers module for PrestaShop up to 3.6.1, a sensitive SQL calls can be executed with a trivial http call and exploited to forge a blind SQL injection.
+In scexportcustomers module for PrestaShop up to 3.6.1 (fixed in version 3.6.2), a sensitive SQL calls can be executed with a trivial http call and exploited to forge a blind SQL injection.

 ## CVSS base metrics